tomjoht/learnapidoc/_includes/content/activities/create_redoc_display.md

 ## <i class="fa fa-user-circle"></i> Activity: Use Redoc to render OpenAPI spec
 {% if page.permalink == "/workshop.html" %}{:.no_toc}{% endif %}

-{: .note}
-Redocly offers robust tools for authoring and publishing API docs using the command-line and docs-as-code workflows.
-For a fully tutorial, see [Redocly tutorial -- authoring and publishing API docs with Redocly's command-line tools](pubapis_redocly.html).
-The tutorial on that follows below is a simple way to use Redocly's free API reference documentation generator &mdash; Redoc.

 In this activity, you'll render your OpenAPI spec with [Redoc](https://github.com/Redocly/redoc).

 1. Copy the following code into an empty text file (in a text editor such as Sublime Text) and save the file as **redoc.html**.
 (Note: This code comes from [Redoc's "TL;DR" readme instructions on GitHub](https://github.com/Redocly/redoc#tldr).)